zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

     - Look at the TID, SID, and/or TSVs to confirm
     - Make sure the `[x] Disable filters` checkbox is checked off!
   - Subtract your target frame from the frame you ended up with to find your delay
-  - Rinse and repeat (set up your game+RNG Tool) then add your delay to your new target seed
+  - Rinse and repeat about 2-3 times

 ![](https://i.imgur.com/A7Heu3c.png)
     - My delay was +7